blade-ui-kit/blade-icons/README.md

 ];
 ```

-If you don't want any classes to be applied by default just leave this as an empty string.
+If you don't want any classes to be applied by default then leave this as an empty string.

 ## Usage